iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Infimal Convolution and its Properties.md

 **Remarks**

 I made the proof myself, and there might be cooler and better way to prove it.
-This is from Dimitri's Lecture, and homework assignment.
+This is from Dimitri's In person Lecture, and homework assignment.

-**Thm: Infimal Convolutions Preserves Convexity**
+#### **Theorem | Preservation of Convexity Over Infimal Convolution**

+> Let $h_1$ be a *convex proper augmented real function* and let $h_2$ be a *convex real-valued function*, then their infimal convolution is a convex function.

+**Proof**

+See Corollaries for convexity preservations of partial minimizations of 2 functions in [Convexity Preserving Operations for Functions](Convexity%20Preserving%20Operations%20for%20Functions.md), the proof is there.

+**Remarks**

+This is theorem 2.19 in Amir Beck's First Opt book, 2.3.2.

+#### **Thm | Conjugate of Infimum Convolution**
 >

+**Remarks**

+Stated as proposition 21.1 in Heinz's Course notes for convex optimizations.